Good and Bad Reasons to Tap Home Equity in 2026

 3. Cash-Out Refinance

-• You receive the difference between your old loan and the new loan as a lump sum
+- You receive the difference between your old loan balance and the new loan amount as a lump sum

-Unlike home equity loans and HELOCs, a cash-out refinance modifies your original mortgage
+Unlike home equity loans and HELOCs, a cash-out refinance replaces your original mortgage with a new one.

 It might be a smart move if your new rate is favorable or you’re looking to simplify your finances.
 But if you locked in a low mortgage rate in recent years, you’ll likely want to preserve that rate—making a home equity loan or HELOC a better fit.